cyberxploithausa/Bash_Programming/README.md

 # Bash_programming
-Here I showcase bash scripting tutorials
-In this repo we are to show how bash can be use
-To script out our workflow.
+Here I showcase bash scripting tutorials.
+In this repo we will teach you how bash can be use To script out our workflow.
 Bash can be used to automate a lot of things very easily